-Calculus and Analytical Geometry I
+Calculus and Analytical Geometry I MATH-122 5 hours

-MATH-122

-Prerequisite: Plane Trigonometry (or high school equivalent) and Precalculus with a grade of C or better or a qualifying score on the COMPASS exam.
-The topics include differentiation and integration of algebraic and transcendental functions and applications of differentiation and integration (Fall and Spring).
+Prerequisite: Plane Trigonometry (or high school equivalent) or Precalculus with a grade of C or better or a qualifying score on the COMPASS exam.
+The topics include differentiation and integration of algebraic and transcendental functions and applications of differentiation and integration (Fall/Spring)

-Calculus and Analytical Geometry II MATH-123 5 hours
+Calculus and Analytical Geometry II MATH-123

 Prerequisite: Calculus and Analytical Geometry I with a grade of C or better or equivalent.
-This course is a continuation of Calculus and Analytical Geometry I. Topics include areas; work, fluid pressure, and centroid problems; formal integration and application; infinite series; parametric and polar equations (Spring).
+This course is a continuation of Calculus and Analytical Geometry I. Topics include areas; work, fluid pressure, and centroid problems; formal integration and application; infinite series; parametric and polar equations (Fall/Spring)